 service myapp status

-If everything ok, you’d see the Spring Boot start logs (the ones you’d see in the console of your IDE), or an error log.
+If everything ok, you’d see the Spring Boot start logs, or an error log.

 If you want the app to start at server boot, type: